Naturopathic Doctors in Portland, Oregon

 Naturopathic Doctor & Acupuncturist

 My name is Dr. Vy Simeles (pronounced like the letter “V”) but my patients usually just call me Doctor Vy.
 I earned my Doctorate in Naturopathic Medicine and have a Master’s degree in Acupuncture from National University of Natural Medicine here in Portland, Oregon.
 This school caught my attention because it is the oldest naturopathic medical school in the United States and has a well-earned reputation for excellence.
 Although calling myself a polyglot may go too far, I speak fluent Vietnamese, basic conversational Mandarin Chinese and am in the (early) process of learning Spanish and Italian with English as my first language.
+I currently oversee our IV Therapy in Portland, Oregon.

 My passion for medicine begins with my deep interest in discovering the gifts that each person brings to the world.
 I want every person to feel like they have the energy and motivation to pursue their dreams because I believe that that is how we make the world a better place.
 One person reclaiming their health can have a positive ripple effect on all the other people in their lives.
 Healthy people have healthy relationships, build communities, create better environments, and take care of the world around them.